 - One, my mother was a PhD and so, I wanted to be a PhD like her.

 - Second, I thought PhD will help me find a cure or answers to many questions that I had about cancer.

 So, if I talk about the process of applying for PhD, I had started my preparations, 7-8 months before the start of the application process in Nov-Dec of my final year.
-First, I had given a GRE followed by TOEFL and IELTS (some universities require TOEFL/IELTS even if the medium of your schooling was English).
+First, I had given a GRE followed by TOEFL and IELTS (some universities require TOEFL/IELTS even if the medium of your schooling is English).
 Next, I researched about the universities and their departments where I wanted to apply for the PhD.
-For the same, I looked at university rankings on US News as well as studied the profiles of professors and research going on across different universities.
+For the same, I looked at university rankings on US News, as well as looked at the profiles of professors and read about the research going on in different universities.
 A key rule of thumb here is that apply to only those universities where there are at least 2-3 professors whose research areas interest you as a student.
-Once the universities were shortlisted, then I organized all the relevant details into an excel sheet such as prerequisites, deadlines, application link, login-details etc to help me easily track my progress and ensure that I don’t miss out of any details.
+Once the universities were shortlisted, then I organized all the relevant details such as prerequisites, deadlines, application link, login-details etc. into an excel sheet to help me easily track my progress and ensure that I don’t miss out of any details.

 For a PhD program in the US, most of the applicants don’t have to worry about scholarships given that the department or their advisors fund them with their grant money.
 However, having said that, it is always great to have your own scholarships/fellowships.
 During my PhD, I also applied for multiple fellowships including Schlumberger Faculty for Future (a fellowship for women from developing countries who are studying PhD in developed countries) and Ludwig Center for Molecular Oncology Graduate Fellowship .
 I would encourage you to apply for scholarships and fellowships whenever you get an opportunity, usually you get these details from the graduate office in your college or from their websites.